Chris Jones (gridiron football coach)

-Chris Jones (born September 25, 1967) is the head coach and general manager of the Edmonton Elks of the Canadian Football League (CFL).
-He was previously the head coach and general manager of the Saskatchewan Roughriders for three seasons, after serving as the head coach of the Edmonton Eskimos for two seasons.
+Chris Jones (born September 25, 1967) is an American football coach.
+He was previously the head coach and general manager of the Saskatchewan Roughriders and Edmonton Eskimos/Elks.
 Jones previously served as the defensive coordinator for the Montreal Alouettes, Calgary Stampeders and Toronto Argonauts before becoming a head coach.
-Jones won four Grey Cup rings with four teams between 2002 and 2015.
+Jones won four Grey Cup titles with four teams between 2002 and 2015.

 College career

 Born in South Pittsburg, Tennessee, Jones played college football for the University of Tennessee at Chattanooga as a walk-on, and received little playing time.
 Instead, he began focusing on a coaching career.

 Coaching career

 NCAA career

 Jones began his coaching career at North Jackson High School in Stevenson, Alabama, helping the team win a state championship in 1993.
 He began coaching NCAA football at Tennessee Tech University in 1995, where he served as a graduate assistant under head coach Jim Ragland.
 After serving one season as a graduate assistant at the University of Alabama, he joined the University of Tennessee at Martin coaching staff as a defensive line coach in 1998.
 He returned to Tennessee Tech in 1999 as a defensive line coach and recruiting coordinator.